 It is all quite interesting, but apparently is also highly obscure if all of those with a fourth cone cell do not have a functioning one.
 I would be fascinated to experience what somebody with functional tetrachromatic vision sees, but that is something I’ll never really grasp.
 Gaining a true appreciation would be as challenging for such a person to actually describe as it would be for me to explain to somebody with red-green colour blindness what seeing red and green as distinctly different and very vivid colours is like.

 Then again, perhaps we can get a hint, because here is somebody with tetrachromatic vision that paints – that is where the painting at the top comes from.

-Meanwhile, as for that on-line test that fools lots of people into thinking that they are tetrachromatic, er no, that is indeed nonsense, and so my brief moment of dreaming about being a Marvel mutant with super vision turns out to be an Internet illusion.
+Meanwhile, as for that on-line test that fools lots of people into thinking that they are tetrachromatic, well yes, that is indeed nonsense, and so my brief moment of dreaming about being a Marvel mutant with super vision turns out to be an Internet illusion.